j-cali/save-me-right-meow/README.md

         1. Open up Save Me Right Meow folder.
         2. Double-click main.py

-#### STORY
+### STORY && OBJECTIVE
-    One day you wake up to find yourself in another dimension . . . or a dream?
+![STORY: One day you wake up to find yourself in another dimension . . . or a dream?
     You don't know where you are and why you are here . . . wait . . .
     You see many creatures from lions to lizard men . . .
     AGH!
 CATS! (btw you are allergic to cats)
     Plot twist: You must save the cats to easily progress this universe (game).

-#### OBJECTIVE
-    Shoot enemies (moving enemies that are not cats) with your wind power.
+    OBJECTIVE:    Shoot enemies (moving enemies that are not cats) with your wind power.
     Cats can't be destroyed with your wind power.
     Drop food to save the cats.
 Feeding the cats will also increase your wind ammo.
     Enemies can eat the food you drop and increase their speed, so be careful.
     Cats and enemies can take your life, you start with 9 lives (like a cat).
     When you die, your wind ammo and wind speed reset to 1.
     Each round you pass you gain one extra life and +30 seconds to your time.
     Get points by destroying enemies and saving cats.
 Get through all the rounds to win the game.
-Good luck!
+Good luck!](images/story-objective.png?raw=true "Story & Objective")

-#### HOW TO PLAY (INSTRUCTIONS)
+### HOW TO PLAY (INSTRUCTIONS)
     Main Controls
         - Arrow keys to move up, down, left, right
         - Space bar to shoot wind